nguyenngockhank/nguyenngockhank.github.io/notes/db/cassandra.md

 - Each nodes will be assigned a range of token.
 - Client could connect any nodes to write, that node will become **coordinator** node.
 - Partition keys will be hashed into a token.
 Coordinator will base on the token to know which node we can store the data.
+- When a Cassandra node becomes unavailable, processing continues and failed writes are temporarily **saved as hints** on the coordinator.
+If the hints have not expired, they are applied to the node when it becomes available.

 ## Replication Factor